Black Friday Sale Coming Soon

 Note that visits to Santa Maria delle Grazie’s refectory to see The Last Supper are timed (you get 15 minutes), with only a few people allowed into the room at a time, photography or video of any kind prohibited, and multiple climate control doorways between the fresco and the outside world.
 Tickets often sell out months in advance.
 If you aren’t able to book a ticket on your own, a Milan tour that includes entry to see The Last Supper is probably your best bet.

-Two tours which offer skip-the-line, reserved entry to this well-known masterpiece (plus, all of the details you need to understand and appreciate this piece, shared by expert guides):
+A tour which offers skip-the-line, reserved entry to this well-known masterpiece (plus, all of the details you need to understand and appreciate this piece, shared by expert guides) is our Best of Milan Tour.

 Sforza Castle: Sala delle Asse